We have Updated Our Look!

 Once you click on the game invite link from your GM, the first page you’ll see is the Game Details page.
-This has a game-specific forum for you to use out of game, lists the players in the game, and, most importantly, has the Launch Game button to get you into the game itself.
+Roll20 features a game-specific forum for out-of-game communication, a player list, and a Launch Game button to access the game.

 Roll20 has built-in support for Video and Voice Chat that uses your webcam and microphone to connect with other players around the virtual tabletop.
 Your web browser will prompt you to “Allow” the website to access your camera and microphone.
-Once you say yes you’re good to go, and you can always change your Audio and Video preferences in the Game Settings!
+You can change your Audio and Video preferences in the Game Settings anytime.

-You can also talk to your friends via Roll20’s robust text chat.
-Typing in the window on the bottom right side of your screen (make sure you’re in the Chat tab!) allows you to whisper secrets to your GM or emote your action.
+Moreover you can talk to your friends via Roll20’s text chat.
+Typing in the window on the bottom right side of your screen (make sure you’re in the Chat tab!) allows you to whisper secrets to your GM or use the emote function to dramatize your action.

-You can even choose who you’re “speaking” as from the dropdown menu below the chat box so all of you can have in and out of character conversations and rolls.
+You can select a character from the dropdown menu below the chat box to have both in and out of character conversations and roll.